JensBender/JensBender/README.md

 ![Header](header-image.png)

-Welcome to my GitHub profile!
 I'm a passionate data scientist with expertise in machine learning and a drive to derive actionable insights from complex data.
 I enjoy solving challenging problems and applying data-driven approaches to real-world scenarios.

 ## 🛠️ Skills